Harm minimisation policy

 The work of the Responsible Gambling Fund supports policy investigation and development as well as regulatory oversight and enforcement of responsible gambling obligations and practices.

-A range of harm minimisation practices are required in NSW, which include:
+A range of harm minimisation practices are legally required in NSW, which include:

 - Responsible Conduct of Gambling means venue staff have responsibilities when operating gaming machines and undertake mandatory training.
 It helps to ensure compliance with the law, reduce gambling related issues and to promote safety (harm minimisation) in venues where there are gaming machines.